thin-edge/thin-edge.io/docs/src/operate/monitoring/enable_tedge_watchdog_using_systemd.md

 monitored service.

 :::note
-If none of the `thin-edge` services are enabled with the watchdog feature, then the `tedge-watchdog` service will stop with an `inactive` state.
+If none of the %%te%% services are enabled with the watchdog feature, then the `tedge-watchdog` service will stop with an `inactive` state.
-To monitor any of the `thin-edge` services, one has to update the corresponding `systemd` service file with `WatchdogSec` and then restart the `tedge-watchdog` service.
+To monitor any of the %%te%% services, one has to update the corresponding `systemd` service file with `WatchdogSec` and then restart the `tedge-watchdog` service.
 :::